smalldata/smalldata.github.io/content/authors/admin/_index.md

 ---

-**...the author**
+**...the person**

-I'm Philip Shemella, a full-stack data science and business intelligence professional, with experience with startups, cloud computing, consulting and mentoring.
+I'm Philip Shemella, a full-stack business intelligence and data analyst professional.
+I have a PhD in Computational Physics.
+In my career, I've gained experience with startups, cloud computing, dataops, consulting and mentoring.
 Based in Zürich, Switzerland, I am active in the civic tech, open data and data visualization communities.

-I have a good day-job, but I do have availability for small DATA projects.
+I have a good day-job, but I do have availability for **small DATA** projects.
 [Get in touch!](/#contact)

 **...this page**

 is built using the static site generator [Hugo](https://github.com/gohugoio/hugo) with the theme [Academic](https://github.com/gcushen/hugo-academic).
 Browse the [open source code](https://github.com/philshem/smalldata.github.io).

-This site uses no trackers nor analytics, so I have no idea about visitors and traffic.
+This site uses no trackers, no logging and no analytics.
+I have no idea about visitors and traffic.
 For that reason, I especially appreciate your feedback.